marcosbarbero/spring-boot-moip-integration/README.md

 In order to enabled heal check for Moip services will be needed to turn this flag on:

 ```
-moip.health-indicator-enabled: true
+moip.health-indicator-enabled: true #default false
 ```

-The default value is `false` and there's a need to add the actuator dependency on the project:
+Also there's a need to add the actuator dependency on the project:

 ```
 <dependency>